le-labo-yergeau/Dozois_AA_miRNAs/README.md

 C) The analyses of the  16S amplicon sequencing data of the simplified microbial community exposed to miRNAs (16SvsmiRNAs).
 D) The impact of miRNAs on the bacterial consumption of amino acids (AA_consumption).
 E) The effect of miRNAs on the growth of three bacterial isolates (ASVgrowth_vs_miRNA).
-D) The germination assay analyses where Arabidopsis was inoculated with bacterial isolates (Germination_test_ACR).
+F) The germination assay analyses where Arabidopsis was inoculated with bacterial isolates (Germination_test_ACR).

 -Final_figures:
 This folder contains